In case you missed it, Robinhood’s crypto division was fined $30 million for “significant failures” in areas of BSA/AML and cybersecurity regulations.

 Baking compliance into new product offerings is a ‘no-brainer’

-Many Neobank Chief Compliance Officers (CCOs) seem to be facing an uphill battle as they attempt to improve their compliance programs to keep pace with the slew of new, innovative products which their business offers.
+Many Neobank and FinTech Chief Compliance Officers (CCOs) seem to be facing an uphill battle as they attempt to improve their compliance programs to keep pace with the slew of new, innovative products which their business offers.
 They have been granted limited budgets, both in terms of technology and people.
-At the same time, the overall C-suite at Neobanks typically focus on driving as many new products to market, as fast as possible, in order to win the race for market share.
+At the same time, the overall C-suite typically focuses on driving as many new products to market, as fast as possible, in order to win the race for market share.
 It’s a virtual land grab — seemingly at the expense of all else.
-High levels of compliance are willing sacrificed in the race for better customer service.
+High levels of compliance are willingly sacrificed in the race for more customers.

 Nevertheless, CCOs should find it easier to make the case for additional compliance budget by using a simple cost-comparison argument — leveraging the Robinhood case for a cost baseline.
 Here’s how that cost argument should go for the CCO: